Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The blue stripe at the bottom represents the sea, specifically the natural harbor of Freetown, which has played a crucial role in the country's history and economy.
 It also symbolizes hope, reflecting the nation's aspirations for a bright and prosperous future.

-Usage and Significance of the Sierra Leone Flag
+Usage and significance of the Sierra Leone flag

 A vibrant market scene in Freetown, symbolizing the unity, harmony, and natural resources of Sierra Leone The flag of Sierra Leone is a symbol of national pride and identity, prominently displayed on government buildings, schools, and during national celebrations such as Independence Day on April 27th.
 It represents Sierra Leone in international forums, sporting events, and cultural exchanges, serving as a visual embodiment of the nation's sovereignty and values.